Click one of the headers to go to that part of the page.

 Uploading the PDF constitutes making a copy, so copyright comes into play.
 It is very unlikely that a court would consider uploading an entire article or book chapter a fair use.
 Also, the TEACH act does not apply to assigned readings or research materials in online courses.
 So, uploading a PDF stands a very good chance of being an infringement and subject to a DMCA takedown.

-On the other hand, linking to the material doesn't even come under copyright scrutiny, because you're not making a copy, you're just linking to a copy that the college has already paid for a license to use.
+On the other hand, linking to the material doesn't even come under copyright scrutiny, because you're not making a copy, you're just linking to a copy that SUNY Empire Library has already paid for a license to use.